calvem2/securibee-extension/readme.md

 1. Clone our GitLab repo or download zip and unzip
 2. Download Google Chrome if you don’t already have it, and open the browser
 3. Visit chrome://extensions/ and ensure that the "Developer mode" checkbox in the top right-hand corner is checked
-4. Clone our GitLab repo or download zip and unzip
-5. Click "Load unpacked" button and navigate to the folder you downloaded from GitLab in step 1
+4. Click "Load unpacked" button and navigate to the folder you downloaded from GitLab in step 1
-6. Select the inner folder called “extension”
+5. Select the inner folder called “extension”
-7. Click the Chrome Extensions puzzle piece icon in the upper right hand corner of Chrome, find securi-bee, and click on the thumbtack icon to pin the extension to your Chrome browser view
+6. Click the Chrome Extensions puzzle piece icon in the upper right hand corner of Chrome, find securi-bee, and click on the thumbtack icon to pin the extension to your Chrome browser view

 ### Team Members:
 * Claire Beard